pwwang/immunopipe/docs/faq.md

     justold/immunopipe:<tag> @config.toml
 ```

-If you are using singularity, you can try to use the `-B` option to bind the local directory to `/tmp` in the container.
+If you are using `singularity`/`apptainer`, you can try to use the `-B` option to bind the local directory to `/tmp` in the container.

 ///

-/// details | Why does the pipeline stop at [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md) and family without a clear error message?
+//// details | Why does the pipeline stop at [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md) and family without a clear error message?

 This is likely because that the pipeline is running out of memory.
 The [`SeuratClusteringOfAllCells`](processes/SeuratClusteringOfAllCells.md) and family processes (e.g. [`SeuratClusteringOfTCells`](processes/SeuratClusteringOfTCells.md)) will run the a series of `Seurat` functions to perform the clustering, especially the [`IntegrateData`](https://satijalab.org/seurat/reference/integratedata) and [`FindIntegrationAnchors`](https://satijalab.org/seurat/reference/findintegrationanchors) functions.